microsoft/TaskWeaver/website/docs/tracing.md

 and `opentelemetry-instrumentation` packages.
 After installing the packages, you can enable tracing by setting the `tracing.enabled=true` in the project configuration file.

-Next, you need to set up a frontend to view the traces.
+Next, you need to set up a trace collector and a frontend to collect and view the traces.
 We recommend using [Jaeger](https://www.jaegertracing.io/), which is a popular open-source tracing system.
 To start, please visit the [Getting Started](https://www.jaegertracing.io/docs/getting-started/) page of Jaeger.
 An "All-in-one" Docker image is available, which is easy to start and use.